Photo: Sarah Common

 The Commons set out to acquire a year-round roof – a place in the Downtown Eastside where the community can gather on rainy days, have a cup of tea, and remain connected in the off-season.
 After many grant applications, donations and an intense crowdfunding campaign, enough money was raised to allow Hives for Humanity to rent and renovate a nearby business suite, which they named (naturally) “Bee Space.”
 Bee Space, which houses a café, workshop space and retail outlet, opened in 2016 with much celebration.
 Not only does it create even more opportunities for employment, volunteering, and transferrable skills for community members year-round, it’s also the perfect place to sell the products of their craft.

 Hives for Humanity is a non-profit, and its operating costs are covered mainly by small grants, charitable donations (some totaling a whole beekeeping operation, like what Don Cameron donated upon retirement), support from other non-profit organizations, and revenue from one reliable hive product: honey.
 In 2015, their honey production rounded off at about 4,000 pounds.
 With the right marketing, this can offer substantial income.
 But of course, even with the pollinator corridor meadows, one neighborhood can’t support enough colonies to make this much honey.
-Rather, it’s largely a product of Sarah and Julia’s Neighborhood Honey program, where families and businesses give their backyard space and a hosting fee to Hives for Humanity, who in turn provide the hosts with beehives for their yard.
+Rather, it’s largely a product of the Neighborhood Honey program, where families and businesses give their backyard and a hosting fee to Hives for Humanity, who in turn provide the hosts with beehives for their yard.
 This way, a population of hives is spread around the city to take advantage of urban floral sources in a bigger area.
 When the honey is pulled, its corresponding neighborhood is carefully catalogued and maintained throughout the extraction process.
-The result is row upon row of beautiful honey jars, each labelled with the neighborhood and host from which it came.
-In this way, Hives for Humanity’s reach extends beyond the Downtown Eastside, giving families an opportunity to give back to the community and establish a close connection, despite living in sometimes distant places.
+The result is row upon row of glowing honey jars, each labelled with the neighborhood and host from which it came.
+In this way, Hives for Humanity’s reach extends beyond the Downtown Eastside, giving families an opportunity to give back to the community and establish a connection, despite living in sometimes distant places.

 Starting with a single beehive, this wholesome endeavor has now touched many lives in the Downtown Eastside and beyond.
 Through lasting partnerships with funders, agencies, and community members, they’ve created a sustainable system for social change.
 Hives for Humanity is a school, a community, and a coping mechanism all in one, and in 2016 its impact was formally recognized with the Environmental Community Organizer Award (given by the Environmental Studies Association of Canada).
 What speaks far louder than awards, though, are the heartfelt testimonies.